The Best Cooling Mattress Pads & Bed Cooling Systems

 If you sleep with a partner, you can either share the cool air or keep it to just one side.
 There’s also the option of a dual-zone version for independent temperature control.
 With the double setup, you’ll get two remote controls so you and your partner can control the temperature on your side.
 There’s also an app if you’d rather control it with your smartphone.

-Another potential issue is that the fan makes a little noise, which is fine if you like fan sounds.
+Another potential issue is that the fan does make some noise.
 It’s quite a soft hum on low to medium speed settings and pleasant to have in the background.
+But if you need complete silence to sleep, the noise on the higher speed settings might be too much.

 Warranty / trial period